Nikola-Milovic/.dotfiles/README.md

 port forward from 60001 to any in router for mosh also enable firewall these connections in firewall

+## DNS

+Change DNS from ISP to Cloudflare

 ### Firefox

 [Install via apt not snap](https://askubuntu.com/a/1404401/1106437)